JaimeLynSchatz/MiniPaint/README.md

 MiniPaint
 =========

-A small paint program, written at the request of two coders-in-training
+A small paint program, written at the request of two junior coders-in-training